 White Wines (especially screw caps) will improve with a short decant to release aromas trapped by airtight caps.

 Most wine purchased in restaurants will be young and will benefit from decanting.
 Don’t be afraid to ask your server if he will decant your wine especially if the bottle purchase is north of $50.

 DID YOU KNOW that some restaurants with wine lists charge a corkage fee to open your wine?
-Corkage fees will range from $10 – $40 per bottle but call ahead because not all restaurants have a corkage policy.
+Corkage fees will range from $10 – $40 per bottle ($20 or less is reasonable) but call ahead because not all restaurants have a corkage policy.

 If you enjoyed this post please consider subscribing to BobtheWineGuy.net updates by email.